 4. Women are business owners

-Women owned 7.8 million businesses in the US in 2007, up 20.1% from 2002.(5) Women who are business owners need to protect their assets and plan for the succession of their businesses.
+Women own more than 8.6 million businesses in the US, generating revenue of $1.3 trillion each year.
+Women who are business owners need to protect their assets and plan for the succession of their businesses.

 5. Women are professionals